-Google Shopping: tools and tips to optimize your shopping feed in 2021
+Tips and tools to optimize your Google Shopping Feed in 2021

 Jeroen is the latest addition to the team, not even a month in and here he is to walk us through all the ins and outs of Google Shopping, and feed optimization.
 A performance marketer gone growth hacker, Jeroen is hands down our growth hacking agency’s eCommerce expert, and the person we love to bother when it comes to everything shopping related.

 Before we start, tell us a bit more about what we are talking about today